josephwright/biblatex-nature/README.md

 ============================================================================

-The `biblatex-nature` package provides an implementation of thebibliography style of the journal Nature for `biblatex`.
+The `biblatex-nature` package provides an implementation of the bibliography style of the journal Nature for `biblatex`.
 This implementation follows standard` biblatex` conventions, and can be used simply by loading `biblatex` with the appropriate option